8 min read

 --to "YOUR_CHAT_ID"

-Replace YOUR_CHAT_ID with your Telegram chat ID.
-The full version of the prompt I use is in my prompt library — I’d recommend starting with that and trimming from there.
+The full version of the prompt I use is in my prompt library.

-Customizing the Schedule
+Customizing the schedule

 The cron expression 0 7 * * * means “every day at 7am.”
 Adjust to whatever works for you:

-• 0 6 * * 1-5 — weekdays at 6am
+• 0 6 * * 1-5: weekdays at 6am

-• 0 8 * * * — every day at 8am
+• 0 8 * * *: every day at 8am

-• 0 7,18 * * * — twice daily, 7am and 6pm
+• 0 7,18 * * *: twice daily, 7am and 6pm

 The timezone defaults to your machine’s local timezone.

-Tips and Things I’ve Learned
+Tips and things I’ve learned

 1) Customize the interests list.

-The prompt I shared has my interests baked in.
-Swap them out for yours.
-The more specific you are, the better the report.
 “AI” is fine, but “AI agents and autonomous coding tools” will get you more targeted results.

 2) Keep an eye on API costs.